Understand Yarn Count in 60 Seconds: 21s–40s T-Shirt Fabric Quality

 Part 3: Common T-Shirt Yarn Counts (Pros / Cons)

-Best for: uniform tees, merch tees, heavier basics, active “beater” tees
+Best for: uniform tees, merch tees, heavier basics, “beater” tees

 Pros